 LET'S BAKE THE FOCACCIA BREAD

-- While the oven is heating, you can top your bread with crushed black pepper, rosemary, and sea salt.
+- Preheat your oven to 400 degrees F. While the oven is heating, you can top your bread with crushed black pepper, rosemary, and sea salt.
 Finally, drizzle olive oil all over the unbaked focaccia bread.

 - Or you can create a veggie art all over your focaccia bread.
 To create this art, I have used red bell peppers, red onions, cilantro leaves, olives, and yellow peppers.